-Jane's aim is to ensure the policing needs of the community are met effectively and to oversee how the police and other organisations are tackling crime in Merseyside.
-She is accountable for how crime and community safety issues are addressed throughout the region.
+Emily's aim is to ensure the policing needs of the community are met effectively and to oversee how the police and other organisations are tackling crime in Merseyside.

-It is her job to hold the Chief Constable to account and to ensure the Force is properly funded so that he can deliver an efficient and effective service.
-The role includes the power to set the policing budget of over £330 million.
+It is her job to hold the Chief Constable to account and to ensure the Force is properly funded so that she can deliver an efficient and effective service.
+The role includes the power to set the policing budget of over £370 million.
 Not only that, but she also has a statutory responsibility to monitor the whole criminal justice system in the region.

-As Commissioner, Jane will hold the police to account on behalf of the public and by listening to you, she will ensure they deliver the kind of policing you want to see.
+As Commissioner, Emily will hold the police to account on behalf of the public and by listening to you, she will ensure they deliver the kind of policing you want to see.

 You can find out more about our Spending.